MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

     the cutoff date will be removed.

-*Checks have a separate cutoff date because those that are transferred to history or removed from the system can’t be marked as NSF.
+*Checks have a separate cutoff date because those that are transferred to history or removed from the system can't be marked as NSF.
 Therefore, we recommend that you enter a cutoff date that is one month prior to the transaction cutoff date.
-That way you won’t remove any potential NSF checks.*
+That way you won't remove any potential NSF checks.*

 1. Mark whether to consolidate balance forward customer accounts.
 If you mark